-The Compensation Committee determines each named executive officer's short term incentive target by taking into account the market analysis performed annually by the consultant as described above and recommendations from the Chief Executive Officer for officers other than himself.
+The Compensation Committee determines each named executive officer's short term incentive target by taking into account the market analysis performed annually by its consultant as described above and recommendations from the Chief Executive Officer for officers other than himself.

 The achievement of the performance objectives approved by the Committee determines the funding of the short term incentive plan for the year.
-The Committee establishes and approves the specific performance objectives based on possible objectives included in the short term incentive plan, which were last approved by shareholders in 2006 and are being submitted for approval at the 2011 annual meeting as required under Section 162(m) of the Internal Revenue Code.
-Please see "Approval of Material Terms of Performance Goals Under Short Term Incentive Plan (Item 5)" beginning on page 67.
+The Committee establishes and approves the specific performance objectives based on possible objectives included in the short term incentive plan, which were last approved by our shareholders at our 2011 annual meeting as required under Section 162(m) of the Internal Revenue Code.
 Performance objectives are based on company and business unit financial and operational factors determined to be critical to achieving our desired business plans.
 Performance objectives are designed to reflect goals and objectives to be accomplished over a 12-month measurement period; therefore, incentive opportunities under the plan are not impacted by compensation amounts earned in prior years.
 After the end of the year, the Committee compares the actual results to the pre-established performance objectives and certifies the extent to which the objectives are achieved for funding the incentive plan.
 The Committee has discretion to decrease the amount payable pursuant to any performance award, but may not increase the amount payable pursuant to a performance award in a manner inconsistent with the requirements for qualified performance-based compensation under Section 162(m) of the Internal Revenue Code.
 In determining whether to exercise this discretion, the Committee may assess an individual executive's contribution to the achievement of the performance objectives and any special circumstances, and will be guided by our policy providing that individual performance awards under the plan will not be less than 50% of the funding of the individual award (as determined based on the level of achievement of the specified performance objectives).
 The Committee may also consider the input of our Chief Executive Officer on the amount to be awarded to each of the other named executive officers.
 In addition, the Committee has discretion to pay awards that are not tied to performance objectives.
 This authority provides the Committee with the flexibility to provide awards for executive performance in connection with extraordinary circumstances or events.
 Any such amount paid in excess of the funded amount under the short term incentive plan is reported as a bonus instead of non-equity incentive plan compensation.

-Because an important component of our business plan is successful financial performance, the primary performance objectives for 2010 were based on core operating income.
+Because an important component of our business plan is successful financial performance, the primary performance objectives for 2011 were based on core operating income.
 "Core operating income" is our reported operating income adjusted to reflect what we consider to be our core operational business performance in the period being measured.
-The adjustments made to our reported operating income to arrive at our core operating income are detailed beginning on page 40.
+The adjustments made to our reported operating income to arrive at our core operating income are detailed under "Executive Compensation Tables - Non-Equity Incentive Plan Awards" beginning on page 42.